 The National Trades Union Congress (NTUC) is the sole national trade union centre in Singapore that is affiliated with 60 trade unions and 1 taxi association.
 The membership is open to anyone age 16 and older, except personnel from Singapore Police Force, Singapore Prisons, Auxiliary Police bodies, foreign domestic workers and full-time students.
 For my family, the membership is definitely worth it; in fact, it pays for itself.
 Here’s what you get by paying their annual membership fee of $117:

-- Member benefits and privileges – The member benefits are in the following categories: Health, Lifestyle, Retail, Service, and F&B. With the exception of discounts at NTUC Foodfare, personally, I find that many of the member benefits (e.g., 15% off at specific restaurants, %10 off tickets, etc.) are not that great, as they are usually small discounts to fairly expensive places.
+- Member benefits and privileges.
+The member benefits are in the following categories: Health, Lifestyle, Retail, Service, and F&B. With the exception of discounts at NTUC Foodfare, personally, I find that many of the member benefits (e.g., 15% off at specific restaurants, %10 off tickets, etc.) are not that great, as they are usually small discounts to fairly expensive places.
 I usually can find better deals on my own, directly through the merchant, or through other “loyalty programmes” (e.g., Singtel Rewards, credit card promotions).
-Though, every now and then, NTUC will have a pretty good 1-for-1 or 30-50% off deal… but the membership just for these benefits alone, is definitely not worth it.
+Though, every now and then, NTUC will have a pretty good 1-for-1 or 30-50% off deal… But for these benefits alone, the membership may not be worth it.

-Lastly, many Americans feel that their unions don’t do much to represent them, and there are no useful or tangible benefits to belonging to a union.
-With so many Americans living paycheck to paycheck, many feel that it just doesn’t make sense for them to forgo $30 a month for a plastic card that is essentially useless.
+Lastly, many Americans feel that their unions don’t do much to represent them.
+So they believe there are no useful or tangible benefits to belonging to a union.
+And with so many Americans living paycheck to paycheck, many feel that it just doesn’t make sense for them to forgo $30 a month for a plastic card that is essentially useless.

 My perspective: As a former American, it’s nice to have the option to join a union.
 As a frugal person, it’s nice to have the membership fee at a reasonable price and benefits that more than make up for the fees.